 Despite the proliferation of new communications tools, from WhatsApp to Slack to Microsoft Teams and more, businesses still rely heavily on email to communicate internally and beyond.

 Email is huge.
-There were 3.7 billion email users worldwide in 2017, and that number is expected to top 4.3 billion by 2022.
+There were over 4 billion email users worldwide in 2022.
 Users sent an estimated 281+ billion personal and professional emails per day in 2018.

 Yet, because of its widespread use, email remains a massive cyber security threat, with an estimated 92% of malware being delivered by email, and 56% of IT experts pointing to phishing as the top security threat.

 Email security hacks are expensive.
-According to the Herjavec 2019 Official Annual Cybercrime Report, cybercrime will cost the world in excess of $6 trillion annually by 2021.
-That’s up from $3 trillion in 2015.
+According to the Cyber Security Ventures, cybercrime will cost the world in excess of $10.5 trillion annually by 2025.
+That’s up from $6.5 trillion in 2021.

 Three of the most prevalent email security risks businesses will face this year are: